Lori-ml/Stackoverflow-Insights/README.md

 ## File Description

-Above analysis has been performed in a single notebook under name: data_exploration.ipynb.
+Above analysis has been performed in a single notebook under name: data_exploration.ipynb following CRISP-DM process.
 Comments and markdowns have been used to explain the code and separate the sections.

 ## Results
 The main findings of the code can be found in the post available [here](https://medium.com/@_Florida/bits-of-insights-from-developers-living-in-worlds-happiest-countries-1d2e43798b5d).